last updated July 2014

-Expenditure on all cards will be reviewed on a quarterly basis by the Procurement Systems Co-ordinator to identify any maverick (non contract) spend.
+Expenditure on all cards will be reviewed on a quarterly basis to identify any maverick (non contract) spend.
 Spend outside the Purchase Card 'Acceptable Use Policy' will also be identified.

 If such spend is identified, Cardholders will receive correspondence (copied to Heads/Directors and School Managers) requesting reasons why the spend took place.

-Follow up meetings will be held with Cardholders as required either by the Procurement Systems Co-ordinator or the buying team responsible for the School/Directorate.
+Follow up meetings will be held with Cardholders as required either by Procurement or the buying team responsible for the School/Directorate.